openstack/api-site/firstapp/source/scaling_out.rst

 does not have the fractal image on its local file system.

-Go to :doc:`/durability` to learn how to use Object Storage to solve this problem in a elegant way.
+Go to :doc:`/durability` to learn how to use Object Storage to solve this problem in an elegant way.
 Or, you can proceed to one of these
 sections:

 * :doc:`/block_storage`: Migrate the database to block storage, or use